huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `app_agency` - (Optional, String) Specifies the execution agency enables you to obtain a token or an AK/SK for accessing other cloud services.

+  -> After using this parameter, the function execution agency (`app_agency`) and the function configuration
+     agency (`agency`) can be independently set, which can reduce unnecessary performance loss.
+Otherwise, the same agency is used for both function execution and function configuration.

 * `description` - (Optional, String) Specifies the description of the function.

 * `initializer_handler` - (Optional, String) Specifies the initializer of the function.